Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 Skip to Content

-Dense Breast Tissue: Your Common Questions Answered
+2. Dense Breast Tissue: Your Common Questions Answered

 You are relieved to receive the results letter from your screening mammogram stating that there is no evidence of cancer.
-However, the relief is short-lived when you read the additional letter included with the mammogram results stating “Your mammogram indicates that you have dense breast tissue…” Before you become overly concerned, I would like to discuss 6 commonly asked questions in regards to the dense breast tissue notification legislation.
+However, the relief is short-lived when you read the additional letter included with the mammogram results stating “Your mammogram indicates that you have dense breast tissue…” Before you become overly concerned, I would like to discuss 6 commonly asked questions regarding the dense breast tissue notification legislation.

 Once you have a better understanding of breast density and the reasons behind the dense breast tissue notification legislation, my hope is that you, along with your primary care physician, may be able to make a more educated decision regarding your breast cancer screening options in the future.